Meet Michigan Medicine: Survival Flight

 On any trip, Survival Flight may also bring along other medical experts, including neonatal ICU doctors and nurses or Stroke Team members.
 “Depending on the patient, various departments work together to make this all possible,” Sherony said.

-Upon return to UMHS, communication specialists have personnel ready on the ground — doctors, nurses and operating rooms are waiting and a bed is secured for the incoming patient.
+Upon return to Michigan Medicine, communication specialists have personnel ready on the ground — doctors, nurses and operating rooms are waiting and a bed is secured for the incoming patient.

 “It may seem complicated, but everyone in the department is so experienced and so professional that it runs very smoothly,” Robinson said.